Mesothelioma Lawsuits

 Where do you believe you were exposed to asbestos?

 The majority of people who develop mesothelioma were exposed to asbestos on the job.
 Military veterans, shipyard workers and construction workers are among those individuals who are most at risk of occupational asbestos exposure.
-Providing your attorney with a list of the companies where you worked can help him or her build your case.
+Providing your attorney with a list of the companies where you worked can help them build your case.

 Were you exposed to asbestos-contaminated talcum powder?